cgarciae/NeuralJS/README.md

 NeuralJS
 ========

-Neural Networks in JavaScript, inspired by CyBrain.
+Neural Networks in JavaScript, inspired by PyBrain.